keonik/dev-portfolio/content/blog/creating-graphql-api-using-rest-api.md

 #### apollo-datasource-rest

-Used to take advantage of caching and other class based inheritance around REST sources
+Used to take advantage of caching and other class-based inheritance around REST sources

 #### dotenv